strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Supported Platforms

-*   **Windows:** Requires WSL (Windows Subsystem for Linux) with Debian.
+*   **Windows®:** Requires WSL (Windows Subsystem for Linux) with Debian.
-    *   Includes setup instructions and an automatic pre-requisite check within Unity.
+    *   Includes setup instructions and an automatic pre-requisite check within Unity®.
-    *   Includes an optional automatic installer for all pre-requisites (alpha version).
+    *   Includes an optional automatic installer for all pre-requisites required to install SpacetimeDB® (alpha version).

 ## Getting Started
    - Install the asset using this .git URL in the Package Manager´s + menu.